Hootenanny

 Design

 The name came first.
 “Hootenanny” is an old-fashioned word for an informal gathering, and it begged for an owl mascot.
-I built the whole UI around a warm brown, cream, and tan palette that feels more like a handwritten note than a SaaS dashboard.
-The wordmark is set in Lily Script One, the body is Nunito, and little owl puns show up in empty states and confirmation screens.
+The whole UI is built around a warm brown, cream, and tan palette that feels more like a handwritten note than a SaaS dashboard.
+The wordmark is set in Lily Script One, the body in Nunito, and little owl puns turn up in empty states and confirmation screens.